cooklang/spec/proposals/0017-yield-metadata.md

 When a recipe reference includes a unit (e.g., `@./recipe{150%ml}`):

-1. Look up the referenced recipe's `produces` metadata (or its synonyms `output`/`makes`)
+1. Look up the referenced recipe's `yield` metadata
 2. Find the entry whose unit matches the reference's unit (case-insensitive)
-3. Calculate the scaling factor: `requested_quantity / produces_quantity`
+3. Calculate the scaling factor: `requested_quantity / yield_quantity`
 4. Apply the factor to all scalable ingredients

-If `produces` is absent or no unit matches, it is an error.
+If `yield` is absent or no unit matches, it is an error.

+### Migration

+`yield` was previously listed as a synonym for `servings`.
+Any recipe using `yield: 4` (a plain number) to mean "serves 4" should be updated to `servings: 4` or `serves: 4`.

+Parsers can distinguish the old and new meanings by value shape:
+- `yield: 4` — plain number, old servings usage; should be migrated
+- `yield: 500%ml` — `number%unit`, new output usage

+Implementations may emit a warning when encountering plain-number `yield` values during a transition period.

 ## Effect on applications which use Cooklang

 ### Conventions updates

-1. Add `produces`/`output`/`makes` to the canonical metadata table
+1. Split the canonical metadata row: `servings`/`serves` (remove `yield`), and add a new row for `yield` as measurable output
-2. Update the "Scaling Referenced Recipes" section (item 3, Units) to reference `produces` instead of `yield`
+2. Keep the "Scaling Referenced Recipes" section (item 3, Units) referencing `yield`, now with a single unambiguous meaning

 ### CookCLI (terminal and web-server)

 CookCLI should:
-1. Recognise `produces`/`output`/`makes` metadata keys
+1. Treat `yield` as measurable output (not a servings synonym)
-2. Display recipe output information in recipe read output
+2. Display yield information in recipe read output
-3. Use `produces` for unit-based scaling in recipe read and shopping list generation
+3. Use `yield` for unit-based scaling in recipe read and shopping list generation
+4. Optionally warn when a recipe uses `yield` with a plain number value (old usage)

 ### Mobile applications

 Mobile apps should:
-1. Display `produces` metadata in recipe detail views
+1. Display `yield` metadata in recipe detail views alongside `servings`
-2. Use `produces` for unit-based scaling calculations
+2. Use `yield` for unit-based scaling calculations

 ## Alternatives considered

+### Introduce a new key (`produces`/`output`/`makes`) and keep `yield` as a servings synonym

+An earlier draft of this proposal added `produces` (with synonyms `output` and `makes`) for measurable output and left `yield` as a servings synonym.
+This was rejected because it expanded the canonical metadata surface with a third concept ("produces") whose meaning overlaps with both existing keys, and left `yield` ambiguous.
+Reviewers pointed out that natural English already maps cleanly to two groups: "serves/servings" for people and "yield" for quantity produced.
+Reusing `yield` with a single, precise meaning is simpler.

 ### Move unit-based output out of metadata entirely

 Instead of a metadata key, use a special syntax line in the recipe body (e.g., `= yield: 500%ml`).
 This was rejected because the information is declarative metadata about the recipe, not a step instruction.
 YAML front matter is the right place for it.

-### Deprecate or remove `yield` as a servings synonym
+### Keep `yield` as a synonym for servings

-This would break existing recipes that use `yield: 4` to mean "serves 4 people."
-Since `yield` is a common term in recipe formats, keeping it as a servings synonym avoids unnecessary migration and remains intuitive.
-A future proposal can revisit this if the community prefers.

-### Repurpose `yield` exclusively for unit-based output

-This was considered but rejected because it would be a breaking change for recipes already using `yield` to mean servings, and the word "yield" is ambiguous on its own — it could mean either concept.
+This preserves backward compatibility for recipes using `yield: 4` to mean "serves 4."
+It was rejected because it leaves the core ambiguity unresolved: a parser cannot tell whether `yield` refers to people or to measurable output without inspecting the value's shape, and authors cannot express both concepts on the same recipe without one of the keys taking on a new name.
+The migration cost is small — `yield: 4` becomes `servings: 4` — and implementations can warn during a transition period.

 ## Acknowledgments

-Thanks to the Cooklang community for feedback on unit-based scaling and the discussions that identified this conflict.
+Thanks to the Cooklang community for feedback on unit-based scaling, and to @tmlmt for pointing out that `yield` already has a precise English meaning that resolves the ambiguity without adding a new key.